VictorTaelin/Interaction-Calculus/HVM-Nano.md

     return (su0_val if col.tag == CO0 else su1_val)
 ```

-Note how the var (CO0 or CO1) that triggers col_sup is given one of the half of
-the collapse, while the other half is stored on the collapser node memory
-location, now reinterpreted as a subst entry, allowing the other var to get it.

 # Global Functions

-Functions are stored in a global structure called 'Book', which holds an array
+Global Functions are parsed before the main term, and stored in a global
+structure called 'Book', which holds an array mapping function ids to Function
-mapping function ids to Function objects.
-A Function object stores an array of
+objects.
+A Function object stores an array of arrays of Terms, representing, for
+each clause, its body.

+The function book is accessed on the CAL-NUM interaction, which selects the nth
-arrays of (Term,u32), representing, for each clause, its body, and an index,
+clause of the called function, allocates enough space for its body, and copies
-pointing the location of its bound variable on that clause's body.

-When a function node is reached on the whnf() function, we first reduce its
-argument (functions calls are strict).
-Then, if the argument is a number, we
-select the nth clause.
-Otherwise, we select the last clause.
-Finally, we
-allocate enough space for the selected clause, copy it into the heap, adjusting
+it into the heap, adjusting the vals of its terms, and replacing the bound var
-vals of terms w.r.t heap location, and replacing the bound var by the argument.
+by the call's argument.

 For example, if we have the following function:

 ```
-@foo(0)   = λx. x
+@F(0)   = λx. x
-@foo(1+n) = λt. (t n)
+@F(1+n) = λt. (t n)
 ```

 Then, that function would be stored on the Book as: